How to challenge a penalty charge notice (parking fine)

-Received a Notice to Owner (NtO)?
+Have you received a Notice to Owner (NtO)?

 If you don’t pay your fine or make an informal challenge within 28 days of the date on the PCN, we will send a Notice to Owner (NtO) to the registered keeper of the vehicle.

 At this stage you can make a formal challenge by writing to the address above, citing one of the reasons listed in the grounds on which a challenge can be made.
-Please read the accepted reasons for a formal challenge.

 Your challenge will be investigated and we will write to you within 10 working days.